afdaniele/compose/public_html/data/showdown/documents/v0.9/url-rewrite.md

 rewrites all the URIs that match the RegEx `pattern` by using the template string `replace`.
-Specifically, any URI of the form `/data/images/*` will be redirected (rewritten) to, thus served by the web server as `/public_data/jpegs/*` where the portion of the string identified by the asterisk in the `pattern` will be copied to the replace the asterisk in the `replace` string.
+Specifically, any URI of the form `/data/images/*` will be redirected (rewritten) to, thus served by the web server as `/public_data/jpegs/*` where the portion of the string identified by the asterisk in the `pattern` will be copied to replace the asterisk in the string `replace`.
 The placeholder `$1` in the `replace` part of the rule indicates the content of the *first* group in the `pattern`.
 Groups in the pattern string (indicated by parenthesis) are enumerated from left to right.